microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

         }
     }

-> Note: If it doesn't work, you may want to check to make sure that `\n` characters have been properly added.
+> Note: If it doesn't work, you may want to check to make sure that `\n` characters have been properly added to the HL7v2 payload.

 ## Step 4 - Convert C-CDA Data
 Now you will make another API request similar to the last one, except this time you will be converting C-CDA data into FHIR.